Tourist Information Center

 The House of Dr Verby

 Built in 19thc the house was owned by the wealthy local merchant Hadji Verbi.
-In 1876 his eldest son Evtim Verber graduated medicine from Athens University and worked as a military doctor.
-His other sons Peter and Dimitar were also famous doctors and had significant contribution to healthcare science.
+In 1876 his eldest son Evtim Verby graduated with a medicine degree from Athens University and worked as a military doctor.
+His other sons Peter and Dimitar were also famous doctors and had significant contribution to healthcare.
+There is the famous cafeteria Cufetaria where you can enjoy the traditional coffee on sand with a spoon of special white marmelade.

 154 Tzar Osvoboditel Str.